Back to Blog

 Phase 1: The Chatbot Era

-Key Insight: Language functions as an interface, not an execution platform.
+Key insight: language is an interface, not an execution layer.

 Phase 2: Retrieval